Glitchbone/grunt-init-frontend/README.md

 ```

 ## Usage
-At the command-line, change into an empty directory, run this command
+*At the command-line, change into an empty directory, run this command
-and follow the prompts.
+and follow the prompts:*

 ```sh
 grunt-init frontend
 ```

-Install npm dependencies:
+*Install npm dependencies:*

 ```sh
 npm install